 For the latest information on the status of Disney timeshare resort openings, please click onto our COVID-19 timeshare resort opening updates page.

-The Disney Vacation Club is one of the most widely known names when it comes to timeshares and vacation homes.
-For those unfamiliar with the basics of the DVC, it is a points-based timeshare program that is owned and operated by Disney.
-The club is home to eleven resorts in all which have an excellent reputation within the timeshare community as well as a high rating in owner satisfaction.
-If you have ever considered owning a Disney timeshare, you will want to read on to find out more information about an excellent value with Disney timeshare resales.
+The Disney Vacation Club is one of the most widely known names when it comes to timeshares and vacation ownership.
+For those unfamiliar with the basics of DVC, it is a points-based timeshare program that is owned and operated by Disney.
+The club is home to 14 resorts in all which have an excellent reputation within the timeshare community as well as a high rating in owner satisfaction.
+If you have ever considered owning a Disney timeshare, you will want to read on to find out more information about the excellent value with Disney timeshare resales.

 Benefits of Owning a Disney Timeshare

-Timeshare owners who are a part of the Disney Vacation Club get to take advantage of their share of undivided real estate interest.
-This amount is awarded to them in DVC points that are presented to each member on an annual basis.
-These points can go toward vacation reservations at their own home resort, or at one of the other resorts located within the Disney Vacation Club internal exchange.
+Timeshare owners who are a member of the Disney Vacation Club get to take advantage of their deeded real estate interest in a Disney timeshare resort.
+This ownership interest is awarded to them in DVC points that are presented to each member on an annual basis.
+These points can be used toward vacation reservations at their own home resort, or at one of the other resorts located within the Disney Vacation Club internal exchange system.

 Another benefit associated with owning a DVC timeshare is the quick access to all the Disney theme parks.
-These vacation resorts are located just minutes away from Walt Disney World and the many other recreational parks available in the area.
-Providing your guests with easy access to the happiest place on earth is definitely a perk that you can benefit from for many years to come.
+Most of these vacation resorts are located just minutes away from Walt Disney World and the many other theme parks available in the Orlando area.
+Providing owners and guests with easy access to the "Happiest Place on Earth" is definitely a perk that you can benefit from for many years to come.
 Whether you plan on spending your vacation at your timeshare property or choose to rent the space out to someone else, you can sit back and enjoy the savings.

-The Disney Vacation Club is currently home to eleven high-quality resorts, and more is planned to be constructed in the future.
-These resorts provide guests with access to Walt Disney World, Animal Kingdom, Bay Lake Tower, Beach Club Villas, Saratoga Springs and more.
-Along with the popular Florida destination, there are also DVC resorts located in Oahu, Hawaii and Hilton Head, South Carolina.
-The majority of the DVC resorts that are located in Walt Disney World, and Disneyland are situated next to Disney’s resort hotels.
+The Disney Vacation Club is currently home to 14 high-quality resorts, and more are planned for construction in the future.
+These resorts provide guests with access to Walt Disney World, Animal Kingdom, Epcot, Disneyland and more top locations through resorts such as Bay Lake Tower, Beach Club Villas, Saratoga Springs and others.
+Along with the popular Florida destinations, there are also DVC resorts located in Anaheim, California, Oahu, Hawaii and Hilton Head, South Carolina.
+The majority of the DVC resorts that are located in Walt Disney World, and Disneyland are situated near to Disney’s resort hotels.
 In comparison to the DVC resorts, many guests claim that the timeshare properties are much nicer than the rooms at the nearby hotels.

 Why Buy Disney Timeshare Resales?

 If you are interested in purchasing Disney timeshare resales, you will want to take the time to consider all the pros and cons involved, the price and if you are doing the best thing for your financial situation.
 If you choose to purchase your timeshare directly from Disney, you should expect to pay top-dollar for the property.
-Choosing to buy Disney timeshare resales will cut your purchase price in half while still providing you with the same exceptional benefits and opportunities.
+Choosing to buy DVC resales will cut your purchase price in half while still providing you with exceptional benefits and opportunities.

 FAQ About Disney Timeshares